niacobel/CHAINS/docs/source/abin_launcher.other.rst

 .. autoclass:: abin_errors.AbinError

-Feel free to call it when you want to prevent predictable errors from happening (missing file, incorrect value, etc.) by simply using
+Feel free to raise it when you want to prevent predictable errors from happening (missing file, incorrect value, etc.) by simply using

 .. code-block:: python

-   raise abin_errors.AbinError (<message>)
+   raise abin_errors.AbinError ("my message here")

-where ``<message>`` is a proper error message describing the error.
-Those raised exceptions wil be handled ``ABIN LAUNCHER``, which will then either abort the execution or skip the incriminated geometry or configuration file, depending on where the error occurred.
+Those raised exceptions wil be catched by ``ABIN LAUNCHER``, which will then either abort the execution or skip the incriminated geometry or configuration file, depending on where the error occurred.

 Checking the existence of files and directories
 -----------------------------------------------

-In order to easily check if specific files or directories exist, a function has been defined in the ``abin_errors.py`` file:
+In order to easily check if specific files or directories exist, the ``check_abspath`` function has been defined in the ``abin_errors.py`` file:

 .. autofunction:: abin_errors.check_abspath

-Let's say we want to check if our periodic table file is still there, we can use the code:
+As an example, let's say we want to check if our periodic table file is still there, we can use the code:

 .. code-block:: python

   mendeleev_file = abin_errors.check_abspath(os.path.join(code_dir,"mendeleev.yml"),"Mendeleev periodic table YAML file","file")

-This line of code will check if there is a file named ``mendeleev.yml`` in ``ABIN LAUNCHER``'s directory (``code_dir``) and if it is indeed a file (and not a directory for example).
-If there is, it will return the absolute path towards that file (useful for referencing that file later in the script no matter where the current directory is).
-Otherwise, it will raise an exception and specify the context as "Mendeleev periodic table YAML file" for easy tracking, which might result in the following error message:
+This will check if there is a file named ``mendeleev.yml`` in ``ABIN LAUNCHER``'s directory (``code_dir``) and if it is indeed a file (and not a directory for example).

+- If there is, it will return the absolute path towards that file (useful for referencing that file later in the script no matter where the current directory is).
+- Otherwise, it will raise an exception and specify the context as "Mendeleev periodic table YAML file" for easy tracking, which will result in an error message of the form:

 .. code-block:: text